A Critical Assessment of the Brain Criticality Hypothesis: Possible Explanations for Experimental Data

+In essence, these two mechanisms differ in their explanation of the underlying system's phase diagram.
+The criticality hypothesis asserts that the brain exhibits long-range correlations within a narrow band of phase transition, which a SOC process ``pushes'' the system towards.
+MILRO contends that the wide regime of long-range order is part of a distinct phase not associated with criticality.
+Although the authors find the MILRO hypothesis more physically plausible, largely due to the significant breadth in model parameters over which long-range order appears to be preserved~\cite{PhysRevE.101.022303, sun2025}, the best way to invalidate one or the other would be through further experimentation.

+Specifically, the two pictures make distinct empirical predictions when the slow-resource timescale $\tau_D$ is varied in a controlled way (see Fig.~\ref{sun_phase_LRO_fig}).
+Most notably, when parameters are altered to move a system away from criticality, avalanche distributions quickly become exponentially decaying~\cite{PhysRevResearch.3.013107, stauffer2018introduction}.
+Instead, within a MILRO phase, power laws persist in avalanche distributions across the entire phase~\cite{sipling2025memory}.

+Some experimental observations cited as evidence for SOC are also compatible with MILRO.
+For example, Ma {\it et al.}~\cite{ma2019cortical} report that monocular deprivation transiently disrupts power-law avalanche statistics in the visual cortex, which then recover over the course of approximately a day.
+The MILRO phase is itself ``attractive'' in a different sense: long-range correlations only emerge after a finite time during which memory accumulates in the slow variables~\cite{sipling2025memory}.
+A dramatic perturbation of the system disrupts these slow variables, so a finite recovery interval before power-law statistics return is expected even in the absence of dynamical attraction toward a critical point.

-Of course, the best way to verify this behavior would be through experimentation.
-Specifically, since memory-induced long-range order relies upon {\it two} types of coupled variables, it would be ideal to study the degree of resource availability in the brain during normal spiking dynamics.
-Recent advances in genetically encoded sensors,~\cite{marvin2024iatpsnfr2} optical imaging techniques,~\cite{li2011concurrent,bower2021high} and simultaneous metabolic-activity measurements~\cite{bose2024simultaneous} now make such experiments increasingly feasible.
-Furthermore, new research indicates that long-range order can even be ``dragged'' across layers in a multi-layered media.~\cite{zhang2026memory} Volumetric neural imaging techniques now exist~\cite{rabut20194d, demas2021high, gutierrez2022unique} that could probe this behavior in the neocortex, which itself is organized into distinct layers.~\cite{felleman1991distributed, douglas2004neuronal, harris2015neocortical, mejias2016feedforward}.
-We hope this opinion paper will spark interest in pursuing these experiments.
+Specifically, since MILRO relies upon {\it two} types of coupled variables, it would be ideal to study the degree of resource availability in the brain during normal spiking dynamics.
+Recent advances in genetically encoded sensors~\cite{marvin2024iatpsnfr2}, optical imaging techniques~\cite{li2011concurrent,bower2021high}, and simultaneous metabolic-activity measurements~\cite{bose2024simultaneous} make such experiments increasingly feasible.

+Past studies provide a clue as to what experimental techniques could facilitate this.
+In their 2005 paper, Haldeman and Beggs~\cite{haldeman2005critical} demonstrated that avalanche statistics {\it did} change when their cortical samples were chemically altered to encourage excitation (more spiking) or inhibition (less spiking).
+As expected, this yielded avalanche size distributions that deviated somewhat from power-law decays, often called ``super-critical'' and ``sub-critical,'' respectively.
+This has been used as evidence that the central point is critical~\cite{10.3389/fphys.2012.00163}.